Authored by the expert who managed and guided the team behind the Argentina Property Pack

 Is the renter pool growing faster than new supply in Buenos Aires as of 2026?

-As of January 2026, renter demand in Buenos Aires appears to be outpacing new rental supply, as evidenced by rents rising faster than inflation over the past year.
+As of 2026, renter demand in Buenos Aires appears to be growing faster than the supply of good small rental units, especially in central, northern and well-connected neighborhoods.

 Are days-on-market for rentals falling in Buenos Aires as of 2026?